publishpress/PublishPress-Future/readme.txt

 == Changelog ==

+= [3.1.2] - 07 Nov, 2023 =

+* CHANGED: Update the library woocommerce/action-scheduler from 3.6.3 to 3.6.4;
+* FIXED: Fix compatibility with WP 6.4 removing dependency of lodash, #555;

 = [3.1.1] - 11 Oct, 2023 =

 * ADDED: Add new bulk action for posts to update future action scheduler based on post's metadata, #538;